Prostate cancer

 How is prostate cancer detected?

-Your doctor may combine these results with a physical exam or imaging if needed.
+Your doctor may combine these results with a physical exam or a targeted biopsy guided by MRI findings if needed.

 Why early detection matters